GoblinArchives/LiminalHorror/Adventures/Conversions/The Isle.md

 - 1d6 Stress: Abilities of major horrors.
 - 1d8+ Stress: Abilities of particularly monstrous entities or witnessing events not meant for human eyes.

+### **Fallout**

+Fallout is a pivotal addition to adventures using Liminal Horror.
+It shows how the Investigators become weird and changed.
+It also can be used to reinforce the themes of the adventure.
+You can use the many generic Fallouts already released from [Liminal Horror on the website](https://liminalhorrorrpg.com/fallout-expanded/#custom-fallout).
+You can also create [Custom Fallout (there is advice on how to do so here)](https://liminalhorrorrpg.com/fallout-expanded/#custom-fallout).
+For this adventure, using the themes of body horror, druidic corruption, sea-things, runes, bonded-honor and life beyond death are all things you could lean into.
+Look specifically at the Arch-Druid, Sea-Things, and the Bonded-dead/the brothers as inspiration for your own fallout.

 ### Finding Equipement

  Much of the lower levels is filled with equipment (weapons, armor, etc).
 Most weapons do 1d6 unless said otherwise.
 Most armor, if salvegable, gives +1 Armor and takes up an Inventory slot.
 Keep the hacksilver and gold numbers the same, indicate its worth a lot given it's age.
 Since many enemies want this coinage, having it without needing to convert will be helpful.